gits5213/DataProtractor/README.md

-# End to End Automation Framework - Protractor Framework

-Selenium Webdriver, Protractor, NodeJS, Javascript, Jasmine, Page Object Model, Data Driven Concept, dependencies management, Travis Integration, Git/GitHub Integration, Docker Integration, Jasmine Reporting
+# Protractor is an end-to-end test framework for Angular and AngularJS applications.
+Protractor runs tests against your application running in a real browser, interacting with it as a user would.

+# API Includes
+Selenium Webdriver
+Protractor
+NodeJS
+Javascript
+Jasmine
+Page Object Model
+Data Driven Concept
+dependencies management
+Travis Integration
+Git/GitHub Integration
+Docker Integration
+Jasmine Reporting